hoanganh1999/CourseWork2021-SecondTerm/LearningJournal.md

 ## 7/4/2021
-I have tried to figure out a way to make the pick up object as a child of the container object.
+I have tried to figure out a way to make the pickup object as a child of the container object.
 It took me a long time but I made it work using the transform.SetParent, transform.localposition and trasnform.localScale.

     private void PickUp()
     {